Search: Advanced search

 Why do cats want to scratch?

 Another reason why cats enjoy scratching is that it acts as an emotional release.
-Frustration, anxiety, excitement or happiness can build up within cats, leading them to seek an outlet.
+Frustration, anxiety or excitement can build up within cats, leading them to seek an outlet.
 You might have noticed your cat scratching when you come home from work, or when they encountered a companion cat, and this is a healthy way of relieving pent up emotions.
 Contrary to popular belief, cats do not scratch furniture and carpet out of spite or to purposely destroy objects.

 How can I stop my cat from scratching my furniture/carpet?